 Lehigh Valley American Regions Math League team

 Team members and coaches stay in a dormitory at Penn State, with two people in each room.
 There are separate dormitories for boys and girls.
-Beginning in 2009, we have instituted a team rule of lights out by 11:00.
 We arrive at Penn State about 4:30 Friday afternoon.
 After registering, students go to their rooms to get rid of their belongings, and then the entire team and coaches will meet and walk downtown together and then break up into groups to go to dinner, which is in any of the many student-oriented restaurants along the street which adjoins Penn State's campus.
 It is more than a 1/2 mile walk from the dorm to these restaurants.
 There are hundreds of ARML participants going to these restaurants that evening.
-An ARML team member will need perhaps $5 for this dinner and $5 for a traditional stop for fast food on the way home.
+An ARML team member will need perhaps $15 for this dinner a traditional stop for fast food on the way home.

+We require that our students be in their own rooms, quiet with lights out, by 11:00.
 It is imperative that students obey the 11:00 curfew.
-In the early years of LV ARML, we had some disciplinary problems in this regard, but in recent years students have obeyed team rules.
 Students should be well aware of the importance of a good night's sleep.

 Breakfast Saturday is in a huge dining hall adjacent to the dorms.
 It is served from approximately 6:10 to 7:20.
 We all wear our LV ARML T-shirts and sit together at breakfast.
-This is the first opportunity to see all the other ARML teams in their T-shirts, which is quite exciting.
-Coaches will make sure that all students have gone to breakfast by about 6:50.
+Coaches will make sure that all students have gone to breakfast by about 6:30.
 The contest begins at 8:00 in a building about a 1/2 mile walk from the dorm.
-We gather outside the dorm about 7:30 to walk to our contest building.
+We gather outside the dorm about 7:15 to walk to our contest building.
 Each team of 15 will work the Team Questions and Power Questions together in their classroom, with a proctor waiting outside the room, giving them their materials and keeping time for them.
 The Team Questions require 20 minutes and the Power Questions 60 minutes.
 Each team will have a Captain, whose responsibility it is to make sure that all questions are answered.

-After the Team and Power questions, all students go to the huge Bryce-Jordan Center for the Individual Questions.
+After the Team and Power questions, all students go to the huge Bryce-Jordan Center or Pegula Ice Arena for the Individual Questions.
 There are five rounds of two questions each, with 10 minutes for a round.
 The correct answers are announced after each round, and after the last two rounds it is very exciting to see if any LV team members are among the handful of people who say they have answered all questions correctly (or all but one).
-After this, everyone rushes off for lunch in the huge dining hall, and compare with one another on how many individual questions they answered correctly.
-The breakfast and lunch costs are covered by the room and board fee that is now covered by our sponsor, the Martinos.
+Then comes the lunch break.
+Usually everyone rushes back to the huge dining hall.
+The breakfast and lunch costs are covered by the room and board fee that is covered by our sponsor, the Martinos.

 After the relays, we wait for at least an hour for the grading to be finished.
 There is a SuperRelay of 15 people, which doesn't count in the scoring.
-There is the Song Contest performance mentioned above.
+Sometimes the winning Song Contest entry performs during this break.
 And there are the Tie Breaker questions for the individual championship.
-Students who got all 10 right (or if no one accomplished that, then those who got 9 right) go to the front of the room to see who can be the first to hand in a correct answer to a question which is placed on a screen for everyone to see.
+Students who got all 10 right (and usually also those who got 9) go to the front of the room to see who can be the first to hand in a correct answer to a question which is placed on a screen for everyone to see.
 The same thing is happening simultaneously in Georgia, Iowa and Las Vegas.

 Finally they announce the winners, and then we pick up a packet with the results, go back to the dorm, pack up, load up the bus, and ride back to Lehigh, with a stop for fast food along the way.
 We arrive home about 9:30 PM.
-In recent years, we have used cellphones to let students' parents know exactly what time we expect to arrive.
+Students use cell phones to call their parents to let them know exactly what time we expect to arrive.